msahni825/msahni825/README.md

 - 🔭 I have worked with Ahuja Lab, IIIT Delhi.
 The lab studies the fundamental mechanism that links odorant chemistry to the cellular transcriptome(CHEMOINFORMATICS)
 - 🌱 I’m currently working on project that finds the interaction of Olfactory Receptor - Ligand for multiple species,using ML approaches.
-- 👯 I’m currently learning how to master the Problem Solving.
+- 👯 I’m currently mastering problem solving skill.

 ## Contact Me